myriamgz/myriamgz.github.io/_pages/cv.md

 *  Assistant Professor, Graduate School of Public and International Affairs and Institute of the Environment, University of Ottawa, 2025 - present

 ### Education
-* PhD Public Administration, Syracuse University, 2024 (expected)
+* PhD Public Administration, Syracuse University, 2024
 * M.Sc.
 Political Science, Université de Montreal, 2015
 * B.A.
 International Relations, University of British Columbia, 2011